Trump-Putin summit to unfold in Cold War venue Helsinki on July 16

-WASHINGTON/MOSCOW (Reuters) - U.S. President Donald Trump and Russian President Vladimir Putin will hold their first summit on July 16 in Helsinki, a renowned venue for Cold War diplomacy, with nervous U.S. allies in Europe and Russia skeptics looking on.
+WASHINGTON/MOSCOW (Reuters) - U.S. President Donald Trump and Russian President Vladimir Putin will hold their first summit on July 16 in Helsinki, a venue famed for its Cold War diplomacy, with nervous U.S. allies in Europe and Russia skeptics looking on.

 Trump will meet Putin after attending a July 11-12 summit of NATO leaders and making a visit to Britain.
 The summit’s date will give Putin a chance to attend the July 15 closing ceremony of the soccer World Cup which his country is hosting.

 The two leaders have met twice before on the sidelines of international gatherings and spoken at least eight times by phone.
-They have also made positive comments about each other from time to time with Putin praising Trump’s handling of the economy.
+They have also made positive comments about each other now and then with Putin lauding Trump’s handling of the economy.

 Their summit could irritate U.S. allies however who want to isolate Putin, such as Britain, or countries like Ukraine who are nervous about what they see as Trump’s overly friendly attitude toward the Russian leader.